Your Melbourne events business takes deposits months ahead, and Xero books them as revenue the day the money lands

 Exactly what you get

 A recognition and fund layer over the ledger you keep: event deposits and prepaid fees recognised when earned, restricted trust and grant funds tracked with their rules, and automatic reconciliation to Xero or QuickBooks so the parallel spreadsheet dies.
-It pulls deposit data from your POS (Point of Sale) system and booking and scheduling software, ties to the grant logic in your ERP (Enterprise Resource Planning) where relevant, and feeds true earned-revenue numbers into your business intelligence dashboards so your board sees reality, not cash timing.
+It pulls deposit data from your POS (Point of Sale) system and booking and scheduling software, ties to the grant logic in your ERP (Enterprise Resource Planning) where relevant, and feeds true earned-revenue numbers into your business intelligence (BI) dashboards so your board sees reality, not cash timing.

 How to choose a developer in Melbourne